grahamgilchrist/flightplan-git-deploy/README.md

 # flightplan-git-deploy
-Provides a [flightplan](https://github.com/pstadler/flightplan) task for git deploys
+NodeJS/npm module which provides a [flightplan](https://github.com/pstadler/flightplan) task for git deploys

 ## Usage
 * Add a `webRoot` property to your target options.